-Description The subjects comprise an end terraced two storey dwelling house.
-Accommodation Ground Floor: Entrance hallway, living room and kitchen.
-First Floor: Landing, two bedrooms and shower room.
-Gross internal floor area (m2) 62.
-Neighbourhood and location The subjects are located in a residential area of similar type and quality dwellings, a number of which have become owner occupied.
-The property affords ready access to the nearby local facilities within the town of Thurso.
+Description The subjects comprise an end terraced two storey ex Local Authority owned dwelling house.
+Accommodation Ground Floor: Entrance hallway, living room and kitchen/dining room.
+First Floor: Landing, two bedrooms and bathroom.
+Gross internal floor area (m2) 63.
+Neighbourhood and location The subjects are located in a residential area of similar type and quality dwellings a number of which are owner occupied.
+The property affords ready access to local facilities within the town of Thurso.
 Age Built circa 1965.
-Weather Overcast with light showers.
+Weather Dry and bright with light snow cover.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-1 No. rendered masonry chimney stack is provided.
+1 No. rendered chimney stack is provided.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is timber framed, sarked and finished with concrete interlocking tiles.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of various PVC and cast iron manufacture.
+Predominantly of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property appear of cavity block construction with rendered finishes externally and appear to have been cavity wall insulation in the past.
+Main walls to the property appear of cavity block construction with rendered finishes externally.
+We understand the property has been cavity wall insulated in the past.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are largely of double glazed timber casement design with timber finish externally.
-External doors are of double glazed timber casement design.
+Windows and doors to the property are of double glazed UPVC design.
 External decorations Visually inspected.
-External decoration has various paint/stain finishes.
+None.
 Conservatories/porches Visually inspected.
 None.